EvgeniiZorin/Handbook_Databases/SQL.md

 ## Foreign key

+A foreign key:
-A foreign key makes a connection between two tables via their joint column.
+- Makes a connection between two tables via their joint column.

-A foreign key in one table usually references a primary key in another.
+- A foreign key in one table usually references a primary key in another.

-A Foreign keys enforce data integrity, making sure the data confirms to some rules when it is added to the DB.
+- Enforce data integrity, making sure the data confirms to some rules when it is added to the DB.

+ON DELETE SET NULL: if in the table 1 a row is deleted, then in the table 2 that references that first table via foreign key the corresponding value is set to NULL;

+ON DELETE CASCADE: if the row in the original table containing an id is deleted, then in a table referencing that table via a foreign key the entire row is deleted.

 ```sql
 -- Create foreign key upon creation of the table